Tomatenmark05/darkwebsearch/crawler/README.md

  - GET /status -> gets the status of all stored jobs

 The GUI has not been implemented yet, because it only provides configuration settings and is not needed yet for basic functionallity.

+To start the service just use the `docker-compose.yaml` file inside the `/crawler/` directory.
+For analysis connection the manager service is also required to run.
+If the manager service is not ran and one wants to verify the results of the crawl other by using the `/status/{job_id}` endpoint just run `docker logs crawler` and the content of a crawled website will be printed somewhere.

+For a simple test case try the .onion address of DuckDuckGo: `https://duckduckgogg42xjoc72x3sjasowoarfbgcmvfimaftt6twagswzczad.onion/`.